Find Grad Schools

 Life As a Mechanical Engineering Technician

-Job Description: Apply theory and principles of mechanical engineering to modify, develop, test, or calibrate machinery and equipment under direction of engineering staff or physical scientists.
+Occupation Description Apply theory and principles of mechanical engineering to modify, develop, test, or calibrate machinery and equipment under direction of engineering staff or physical scientists.

-List of Mechanical Engineering Technician Job Duties
+Mechanical Engineering Technician Responsibilities

 • Analyze test results in relation to design or rated specifications and test objectives, and modify or adjust equipment to meet specifications.